 When asked on a “from 1 to 10” scale what my daughter’s first overnight camp experience had been like, she gave an enthusiastic “11!”
 This from our bookworm child who would never even consider discussing overnight camp—until presented with the Camp Pinnacle website.
 She was literally standing taller and bursting with details about how awesome her time at Pinnacle had been. – Lauren, parent from Chapel Hill, NC

 We are always impressed with our new campers.
 It takes courage to leave the comforts of family and home to try something new in an unfamiliar place.
 We know that new campers are often nervous, and we recognize that challenge and turn it into an opportunity to build confidence and independence.
 As a small camp, we quickly get to know our new campers and do all we can to make their first summer at Pinnacle one they will always remember fondly.

 We know that if our campers feel wanted and important, they will begin to feel a strong sense of connection to the community and their counselors.
 When our campers arrive on Opening Day, our counselors greet them as if they’ve known them forever.
-Opening Day is carefully choreographed to help new campers quickly make friends and learn their way around our campus: Fun games help kids learn what they have in common with their cabin mates in order to quickly facilitate friendships.
+The first days of camp are carefully choreographed to help new campers quickly make friends and learn their way around our campus.
+Fun games help kids learn what they have in common with their cabin mates in order to quickly facilitate friendships.
 Out-of-camp trips and our activities help bond our campers through shared challenge.
 Creative evening activities and cabin chores help them learn to collaborate as teammates.